Braves vs. Rays Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Charlie Morton (8-6) for his 17th start of the season.
+- The Braves will hand the ball to Spencer Strider (10-2) for his 18th start of the season.

-- He has earned a quality start six times in 16 starts this season.

-- Morton will look to finish five or more innings for the fifth start in a row.
+- Strider has pitched five or more innings in four straight games and will look to extend that streak.

-- In 16 appearances this season, he has finished three without allowing an earned run.
+- He has made 17 appearances and finished three of them without allowing an earned run.

 |Opponent